ivanciric/propeller-ai/README.md

 See example.php file.

 Library will return an array of top 5 classification values for a given image.

 You can use the classifications for image auto-tagging.

+Example: set up a cron job to go trough your image library and insert tags for each one in the db.

 ```php
 Array (